 The Salt Creek Trail is an easy boardwalk trail that follows the Salt Creek and its pools.
 The creek is too salty for humans to drink, but the water is a source of water for different plants and animals.
 The rare Salt Creek Pupfish has thrived in these waters for thousands of years.

-People who viewed this trail were also interested in the following...
+People who viewed the Salt Creek Interpretive Trail were also interested in the following...

 |Harmony Borax Works Interpretive Trail - Death Valley National Park - Furnace Creek Topo Map|